-[As a percentage of first year premium payments]
+Contract Enhancement Recapture Charge (as a percentage of first year premium payments)

-Completed Years Since Receipt of

-Premium 0 1 2 3+
+Completed Years Since Receipt of Premium $0 \quad 1 \quad 2 \quad 3+$

-Recapture Charge
+Recapture Charge (%)

-(%) 2 1.5 .75 0

-- 12. The recapture charge percentage will be applied to the corresponding premium reflected in the amount withdrawn or the amount applied to income payments that means subject to a withdrawal charge.
-Recapture charges only apply to premiums received in the first Contract Year. - 13.
-Recapture charges will be waived upon death or exercise of a Nursing Home claim.
+12. The recapture charge percentage will be applied to the corresponding premium reflected in the amount withdrawn or the amount applied to income payments that remains subject to a withdrawal charge.
+Recapture charges only apply to premiums received in the first Contract Year.

+13. Recapture charges will be waived upon death or exercise of a Terminal Illness claim, Accelerated Benefit claim, or Nursing Home claim.
 Recapture charges will be waived on minimum required distributions.
-Recapture charges will be applied upon annuitization, even in a situation where the Withdrawal Charge is waive.
-The amount recaptured will be taken from the Investment Divisions and the Fixed Account in the same proportion as the withdrawal charge.
-Partial withdrawals will be deemed to remove premium payments on a first-infirst-out basis (the order that entails payment of the lowest withdrawal and recapture charges). - 14.
-Jackson National does not assess the recapture charge on any payments paid out as: death benefits; withdrawals necessary to satisfy the minimum distribution requirements of the Internal Revenue Code; if permitted by the owner's state, withdrawals of up to \$250,000 from the Fixed Account in connection with the owner's terminal illness or if the owner needs extended hospital or nursing home care as provided in the Contract.
+Recapture charges will be applied upon annuitization, even in a situation where the Withdrawal Charge is waived.
+The amount recaptured will be taken from the Investment Division and the Guaranteed Fixed Accounts in the same proportion as the withdrawal charge.
+Partial withdrawals will be deemed to remove premium payments on a first-infirst-out basis (the order that entails payment of the lowest withdrawal and recapture charges).

+14. Jackson National does not assess the recapture charge on any payments paid out as: death benefits; withdrawals necessary to satisfy the minimum distribution requirements of the Internal Revenue Code; if permitted by the owner's state, withdrawals of up to \$250,000 from the Separate Account or from the Fixed Accounts in connection with the owner's terminal illness or if the owner needs extended hospital or nursing home care as provided in the Contract; or if permitted by the owner's state, withdrawals of up to 25% of contract value (12.5% for each of two joint owners) in connection with certain serious medical conditions specified in the Contract.

-- 15. The contract value will reflect any gains or losses attributable to a Contract Enhancement described above.
-Contract Enhancements, and any gains or losses attributable to a Contract Enhancement, distributed under the Contract will be considered earnings under the Contract for tax purposes and for purposes of calculating free withdrawal amounts. - 16.
-The Contracts have a "free look" period of twenty days after the owner receives the Contract.
-Contract value, without the deduction for any sales charges, is returned upon exercise of free look rights by an owner unless state law required the return of premiums paid.
-The Contract Enhancement recapture charge reduces the amount returned. - 17.
-In addition to the Contract Enhancement charges and the Contract Enhancement recapture charges, the Contracts have the following charges: mortality and expense risk charge of 1.50% for the first six years and 1.30% thereafter (each as an annual percentage of average daily account value); administration charge of 0.15% (as an annual percentage of average daily account value); contract maintenance charge of \$35 per year (waived if contract value is \$50,000 or more at the time that charge is imposed); transfer fee of \$25 for each transfer in excess of 15 in a contract year (for purposes of which dollar cost averaging and rebalancing transfer are excluded); a commutation fee that applies only upon withdrawals from income payments for a fixed period; and a withdrawal charge that applies to total withdrawals, to certain partial withdrawals, and on the income date (the date income payments commence) if the income date is within 13 months of the date the Contract was issued.
+15. The contract value will reflect any gains or losses attributable to a Contract Enhancement described above.
+Contract Enhancements, and any gains or losses attributable to a Contract Enhancement, distributed under the Contracts will be considered earnings under the Contract for tax purposes and for purposes of calculating free withdrawal amounts.

+16. The Contracts have a "free look" period of ten days after the owner receives the Contract (or any longer period required by state law).
+Contract value, without the deduction for any sales charges, is returned upon exercise of free look rights by an owner unless state law requires the return of premiums paid.
+The Contract Enhancement recapture charge reduces the amount returned.

+17. In addition to the Contract Enhancement charges and the Contract Enhancement recapture charges, the Contracts have the following charges: mortality and expense risk charge of 1.50% for the first six years and 1.30% thereafter (each as an annual percentage of average daily account value); administration charge of 0.15% (as an annual percentage of average daily account value); contract maintenance charge of \$35 per year (waived if contract value is \$50,000 or more at the time the charge is imposed); a transfer fee of \$25 for each transfer in excess of 15 in a contract year (for purposes of which dollar cost averaging and rebalancing transfers are excluded); a commutation fee that applies only upon withdrawals from income payments for a fixed period; and a withdrawal charge that applies to total withdrawals, to certain partial withdrawals, and on the income date (the date income payments commence) if the income date is within a year of the date the Contract was issued.